 - Washington: Sophie v.
 Fibreboard was the first case in which a court overruled a malpractice damages cap on constitutionality.
 The Washington Supreme Court found that the state damage cap violates the right to a trial by jury.
 By applying a cap on malpractice awards, the jury’s role to determine damages is violated.

 Some states also have caps on punitive damages.
-Our malpractice lawyers rarely have a case where punitive damages would apply (although we do currently have a sexual assault claims against a medical doctor and other healthcare providers).
+Our malpractice lawyers rarely have a case where punitive damages would apply (although we do handle sexual assault claims against doctors and other healthcare providers).

 We handle and medical malpractice (usually birth injury) cases in other jurisdictions.
 This document is a cheat sheet we created for ourselves for figuring out whether a potential new case is limited by pain and suffering or hard damage caps.